How to Sell a House with Water Damage in Seattle, WA (And Yes, You Can!)

 Highlight Completed Repairs and Improvements

-Before and after photos will show buyers you’ve handled problems like a responsible adult.
-To prove the work was done recently, you need to provide specific repair details with dates and contractor info.
+Before-and-after photos will show buyers that you’ve handled problems like a responsible adult.
+To prove the work was done recently, you need to provide specific repair details with dates and contractor information.

-Sometimes water damage forces you to upgrade things that were outdated anyway, so those improvements become selling points.
+Sometimes water damage forces you to upgrade outdated things, so those improvements become selling points.

 Also, mention repair warranties because everyone wants protection if something goes wrong after they move in.